How the Trust invests in the present and future vitality of Rongowhakaata

 3. Planning for Growth

-Work has been completed to identity which of our fixed assets are investment ready and which require significant remedial work.
-The next step is to understand what sequence each asset should be developed and how much that will cost over the next 10 years and longer.
+Work has been completed to identity which of our fixed assets are investment ready and which require significant remedial work, including understanding what sequence each asset should be developed and how much that will cost over the next 10 years and longer.

 eg. Te Waiohiharore (The Old Railway Station) is a contaminated land site, Heipipi – The Gisborne Court House is tied up in a lease with the Ministry of Justice until 2050 (due to rights of renewal at the time of Settlement).